A lot or a little?

 Is it any good?

 Rashomon was the film that brought Akira Kurosawa, and many would say Japanese cinema, to international renown.
 It's a true cinematic masterpiece.
 Kurosawa's direction is magnificent, structuring the film to clearly give each version of the story its own space while maintaining its connection with the other versions.
 Toshiro Mifune as the nearly spastic bandit is a pleasure to watch.

 Families can talk about the potential fallibility of the legal system in relation to absolute truth.
 What factors do you think played a role in the credibility of one witness's account over another?
-Have you ever been in a situation when you heard two different accounts of the same event?
+Have you ever been in a situation where you heard two different accounts of the same event?
 Which version did you believe?
 Why?
 How was it resolved?